avinash201199/weather-app/CONTRIBUTING.md

 - Discussing the current state of the code
 - Submitting a fix
 - Proposing new features
-- If you are beginner then you can contribute by improving the structure or the layout or any mistakes in the repository.
+- If you are a beginner then you can contribute by improving the structure or the layout or any mistakes in the repository.

 ## We Develop with Github
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, track issues, and feature requests, as well as accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

 1. Star this repository.
-2. Create an issue with description and wait for approval.
+2. Create an issue with a description and wait for the approval.
 2. Fork the repo and create your branch from `main`.
 3. If you've added code that should be tested, add tests.
 4. If you've changed APIs, update the documentation.